stratum/stratum.github.io/README.md

+---
+layout: default
+---
 # Stratum Project Developer Site

-This site is a work in progress... please pardon our dust!
+**This site is a work in progress... please pardon our dust!**

 ### Join the Mailing List
 We have an annoucement mailing list for periodic updates about the project.